September 1, 2022

 Even though the Break Time for Nursing Mothers law doesn’t apply to all jobs, you may have state laws protecting your right to pump at work.
 So do your research, know your rights, and advocate for yourself (and your new baby!).

 Lactation support in the workplace is an essential part of meeting feeding goals.
-Know your rights, advocate for yourself, and consider sharing resources like this article with your employer to give them an overview of your breastfeeding rights and the business benefits of lactation support.
-You can also reach out to an IBCLC to make a plan so you can meet these milestones together.
+Know your rights, advocate for yourself, and consider sharing resources like this article with your employer to give them an overview of your breastfeeding rights and the business benefits of providing breastfeeding care for employees.
+You can also request an insurance-covered lactation consultation with an International Board Certified Lactation Consultant (IBCLC) to make a plan so you can meet these milestones together.
 Remember, you’re not alone in this.